gcalmettes/reveal.js-d3/README.md

 </section>
 ```

+##### Note on background insertion:

 You can also embed the visualization in the background of the slide by adding the `fig-container` class directly to the `section` element of your Reveal.js code.
+Note that by default when you embed a visualization in the background, it will be considered as a true [Reveal.js slide background](https://github.com/hakimel/reveal.js#slide-backgrounds) (can extend outside of the slide area).
+If you still want your embedded content to be contained within the limited portion of the screen defined by the slide area, you can add the `data-no-background` attribute (see [Advanced configuration](https://github.com/gcalmettes/reveal.js-d3#advanced-configuration-of-the-embedded-iframe))

 ```html
 <section class="fig-container"